RoelofSetsFire/data-processing-1/30 Homework/57 Week 5 Interactivity/10 Javascript Interactivity.md

 is clicked your event handler (onclick) should toggle some global variable enabling or enabling the logic you have added.

+## Problem 2: Questions for the reading of week 5

+1. Ware argues that human perception involves 2.5 dimensions.
+Given this assertion, when might a 3D visualization be useful and why?

+2. In Chapter 6, Ware presents some implications of pattern recognition and visual working memory on design.
+Provide an example that harnesses some of these principles (perhaps an advertisement, visualization, or interface) and discuss how the design takes these principles into account.
+Please include a screenshot, photo, or website URL.

+3. Pick three concepts covered in Lecture 9 - Interaction (e.g., Brushing &
+   Linking) and relate them to the taxonomy presented in Heer & Shneiderman Table
+   1. How do the interaction concepts fit to their taxonomy?

+4. Cockburn et al. describe various interface design paradigms, among them the “fisheye view.”
+How would the fisheye view improve the usability of a visualization, and under what circumstances might it not?

 ## Submitting

 Your submission should be in `hw5.zip` and include the following items:

 * Include your HTML, CSS, Javascript, any needed images in your submission.
+* Include a document `reading4.pdf` containing the answers to the questions about reading 4.
+* Include a document `reading5.pdf` containing the answers to the questions about reading 5.
 * You can include a README.txt describing the system and browser you developed on.